 Portsmouth is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
 With a population of 21,796 people and seven constituent neighborhoods, Portsmouth is the 13th largest community in New Hampshire.
-Much of the housing stock in Portsmouth was built prior to World War II, making it one of the older and more historic cities in the country.
+Portsmouth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Portsmouth home prices are not only among the most expensive in New Hampshire, but Portsmouth real estate also consistently ranks among the most expensive in America.